 Cash used in investing activities is driven by purchases of property and equipment primarily related to computer equipment for use in our hosting facilities and to support research and development requirements.
-For the three months ended September 30, 2017 and 2016, cash used for the purchase of property and equipment was \$2.7 million.
-For the nine months ended September 30, 2017, cash used for the purchase of property and equipment was \$4.3 million, a decrease of \$0.8 million from \$5.1 million in 2016.
-Purchases will fluctuate period over period due to timing but we expect to continue to invest in additional property and equipment to support the growth in our customer base and to take advantage of new and advanced technology.
+Cash used in investing activities was \$5.8 million for the fourth quarter of 2017 compared to \$0.7 million for the same period in 2016.
+Cash used in investing activities for fiscal 2017 was \$10.1 million compared to \$5.8 million for the same period in 2016.
+The increase is due to investment in computer equipment for our new data center located in Amsterdam.
+We expect to continue to invest in additional property and equipment to support the growth in our customer base and to take advantage of new and advanced technology.